Preparation for School

 New entrants are invited to join the English or Gaelic Medium Primary 1 for 3 morning visits in the summer term and the Primary 1 teachers makes several visits to the Nursery at Glen Urquhart Childcare Centre to meet the children in a familiar setting.
 We hope this will ease procedures in the early days of term.
 Throughout the year we have informal transition times prepared also.
 These are timetabled as below but, are open to change depending on circumstances in each centre.

 Each new P1 is also allocated a P7 buddy who helps our new pupils get ready at playtime and helps with games and activities in the first few weeks of term.
 Later in the school session the P1’s and P7’s have a structured share time in school and each pupil will have 3-4 buddies in their first year at school.

-Early learning and childcare enrolment will take place week beginning Monday 10 February 2020
+Early learning and childcare enrolment normally takes place early February.

 You may find some of the following suggestions helpful in preparing your child for school:

 It would be helpful if your child could …